intro-to-data-science-21-workshop/12-FlorianWinkler-Leaflet/README.md

 Leaflet is one of the most popular open-source JavaScript libraries for creating interactive maps.
 It's used by websites ranging from The New York Times and The Washington Post to GitHub and Flickr, as well as [GIS](https://en.wikipedia.org/wiki/Geographic_information_system) specialists like OpenStreetMap and Mapbox.

 Leaflet is open-source, free, easy to learn, well-documented, has a large community, and can be extended with lots of plugins.
 The best thing about it?
-You don't need to know JavaScript.
+You don't need to know how to write JavaScript.
 The leaflet package in R makes it very easy to create and integrate Leaflet maps in R.

 ### Main learning objectives